 - 2 cups semi-sweet chocolate chips or chopped chocolate bars (350g)

-Add the flour, baking powder, and salt and mix until incorporated.
-Don’t overmix at any step or your cookies will dry out.
+- Add the flour, baking powder, and salt and mix until incorporated.
+Don’t overmix at any step or they will dry out.
 Slowly stir in oats and chocolate to combine.

 - Scoop 24 balls of dough and arrange 6-8 cookies on one baking sheet with about 2-3 inches space in-between.
 Bake one sheet after another for about 11-13 minutes.
 Remove from oven when they look puffy and dry and are very lightly browned on the edges.